samizdam/phinx/docs/migrations.rst

 In addition, the Postgres adapter supports ``smallint``, ``json``, ``jsonb`` and ``uuid`` column types (PostgreSQL 9.3 and above).

+All supported types you can find in Phinx\Db\Adapter\PhinxTypeEnum.
+This interface will be imported for suggestion into your migration as ColumnTypes.

 For valid options, see the `Valid Column Options`_ below.

 Determining Whether a Table Exists